Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Numerical Results

 \subsection{Intensity Fluctuations Spectrum}

-In this section, a full optical simulation is performed to validate the analytical model for intensity fluctuation spectra presented in Equation~(\ref{eq:IntensityFluctuation}), which serves as the foundation for the XPM phase noise model.
-While the difference between the energy signal PSD and the intensity fluctuation spectra is negligible, validating Equation~(\ref{eq:IntensityFluctuation}) is essential as it establishes the critical relationship between intensity fluctuations and XPM phase noise.
-Fig.~\ref{fig:IntensitySpectra} presents the modeled intensity fluctuation spectra across various fiber lengths.
-These results correspond to a 64-QAM signal transmitted at 32 Gbaud, shaped using the ESS method with a rate of 4.8 bits/symbol and $n_s = 18$.
-As illustrated in Fig.~\ref{fig:psd-comparison}, the ESS algorithm applies spectral dip control based on the shaping block length; consequently, unlike the CCDM method, the spectral dip at $f = 0$ Hz is not suppressed.
-The modeled intensity fluctuation spectra, derived from Equation~(\ref{eq:IntensityFluctuation}), demonstrate strong agreement with the VPItransmissionMaker Optical Systems v11.5 simulation results, thereby validating the analytical model.
-As noted in \cite{Prasad2025intenstiy}, intensity fluctuation spectra at low frequencies are dominated by the beating between neighboring symbols, leading to increased fluctuations in this region; this behavior remains consistent for shaped constellations.
+In this section, a full optical simulation is conducted to validate the semi-analytical model presented in Equation~(\ref{eq:IntensityFluctuation}) for the intensity-fluctuation spectrum, which is later used in the XPM phase noise model.
+Although little difference is expected between the energy-signal PSD and the intensity-fluctuation spectrum, it is necessary to validate the semi-analytical model presented in Equation~(\ref{eq:IntensityFluctuation}), which is a key component of the XPM phase noise model that establishes the relationship between the intensity-fluctuation spectrum and the XPM phase noise.
+Fig.~\ref{fig:IntensitySpectra} presents the modeled spectra of intensity fluctuations at different fiber lengths.
+The results are for a 64-QAM signal transmitted at 32~GBd and shaped by the ESS method with a rate of 4.8 bits/symbol and $n_s = 18$.
+Unlike the CCDM method, the ESS algorithm provides additional control of the spectral dip through the shaping block length, as shown in Fig.~\ref{fig:psd-comparison}, and the spectral dip at $f = 0$ Hz is not suppressed.
+The modeled intensity-fluctuation spectra are based on the semi-analytical model presented in Equation~(\ref{eq:IntensityFluctuation}) and are compared against the simulation results.
+The modeled intensity-fluctuation spectra show good agreement with the VPItransmissionMaker Optical Systems v11.5 simulation results, which validates the semi-analytical model presented in Equation~(\ref{eq:IntensityFluctuation}).
+As suggested in \cite{Prasad2025intenstiy}, the intensity-fluctuation spectra at low frequencies are dominated by the beat between neighboring symbols, which leads to an increase in intensity fluctuations at low frequencies, and shaped constellations are no exception.